-If you do check your computer for large files that use lots of disk space chance is that you will come upon a file called hiberfil.sys on your main Windows drive eventually.
+If you do check your computer for large files that use lots of disk space chance is that you will come upon a file called hiberfil.sys on your main Windows drive eventually which usually has a size of several Gigabytes but may also cross the 10 Gigabytes mark on some systems.

-Depending on how much free space that drive has available, it may be a lot.
-This has become more of an issue lately again with the rise of Solid State Drives of which many don't offer large storage capacities yet.
+Depending on how much memory a system has and how much is in use, hiberfil.sys may be quite large.
+This has become more of an issue lately again with the rise of Solid State Drives of which many don't offer too-large storage capacities compared to platter-based drives.

 The file may be as large as the total amount of RAM installed on the computer, but is usually less on modern systems thanks to compression used by those newer versions of Windows.